OrangeSpyderMan/inkplate10-weather-cal/README.md

 optional MQTT diagnostic listening, and whether to start the service/container.
 It keeps secrets out of committed YAML files:

-- Docker installs write secrets to `.env` and config to `server/config/config.yaml`.
+- Docker and Podman installs write secrets to `.env` and config to `server/config/config.yaml`.
 - systemd installs write secrets to `/etc/inkplate/weather.env`, config to `/srv/inkplate/server/config/config.yaml`, and dependencies to